ChegTech logo

 The brief

-Why Auto Service Website Design is different.
+Why Auto Service sites are different.

-Auto service customers are deeply suspicious by default — bad mechanic experiences are common cultural touchstones, and that baseline distrust changes what the site has to do before it can convert.
+Auto service customers are deeply suspicious by default, bad mechanic experiences are common cultural touchstones, and that baseline distrust changes what the site has to do before it can convert.
 ASE certification, BBB rating, real review velocity (recent, specific, named), and price transparency are the trust-clearing levers.
 Vague "competitive pricing" copy or stock images of a mechanic at a wrench fail to clear the bar.
 Beyond trust, the search behavior splits into two clean lanes: ready-to-act searches ("oil change near me," "brake repair Auburn," "mechanic open Saturday") that convert on proximity and availability, and pre-research searches ("best transmission shop Pierce County," "why is my car making this noise") that convert on expertise content.
-Saturday hours are gold in this category — explicit weekend hours convert disproportionately.
+Saturday hours are gold in this category, explicit weekend hours convert disproportionately.

 A clean modern auto-repair bay with a car raised on a lift and an organized tool wall

-What we build
+What I build

-• ASE / BBB / certifications visible by default
+ASE / BBB / certifications visible by default

 Trust badges in the header and footer, not buried on the about page.
 Specific certifications named (ASE Master Tech, BBB A+, AAA Approved) rather than vague "certified mechanics" copy.

-• Service pages with real price ranges
+Service pages with real price ranges

-Oil change, brake repair, alignment, transmission, diagnostics — each its own page with realistic price ranges that pre-qualify leads.
+Oil change, brake repair, alignment, transmission, diagnostics, each its own page with realistic price ranges that pre-qualify leads.
 Transparency outperforms "call for a quote" on every measurable conversion metric.

-• Saturday hours surfaced explicitly
+Saturday hours surfaced explicitly

 Weekend availability is one of the highest-converting trust signals for auto service.
 "Open Saturdays 8am-4pm" in the header beats generic "flexible scheduling" by a wide margin.

-• Real review schema with specifics
+Real review schema with specifics

 Google Reviews integration with review schema.
 Recent reviews that mention specific repairs ("replaced my Subaru's CV joints") convert better than generic five-star reviews.

-• Online appointment booking
+Online appointment booking

-• Service-area pages for the cities you actually serve
+Service-area pages for the cities you actually serve

 Substantive pages for the cities driving real volume.
 Most auto service shops draw from a 10-15 mile radius; the service-area schema should reflect that honestly.